Rubber Plant

 About Rubber Plant

-The rubber plant is a classic houseplant that's been popular since Victorian times.
+Native to Southeast Asia, the rubber plant is a classic houseplant that's been popular since Victorian times.
 With its thick, leathery leaves in deep burgundy or variegated patterns, it adds architectural drama to any space.
 It's more forgiving than its cousin the fiddle leaf fig while delivering similar visual impact.

-Light
+Medium-High Light

 Bright indirect light brings out the best color in rubber plants, especially the darker burgundy varieties.
 They tolerate medium light but may become leggy.
 Variegated types need more light to maintain their patterns.
 Avoid direct sun which can scorch leaves.